pantonshire/smolbotbot/README.md

 If you wish to change any of these later, you can set the Twitter data in `data/.api` the database data in `data/.db`.

+Once you have done this, install using the `setup.py` file:
+- `python3 setup.py build`
+- `python3 setup.py install`

 ## Changelog
 [The changelog can be found here](https://github.com/Pantonshire/SmolBotBot/blob/master/changelog.md#changelog).
 I try to update it whenever I add or change something, but it may sometimes be a bit behind!